 Megan Huchko, MD, MPH, has a dual appointment as an associate professor in the department of obstetrics & gynecology and the Duke Global Health Institute.
 Huchko, who earned her bachelor's degree at Duke, completed medical school at the Albert Einstein College of Medicine and residency training at the Columbia Presbyterian Medical Center.
 Prior to coming to Duke, she was an associate professor of medicine at the University of California, San Francisco, where she completed her fellowship in reproductive infectious disease and joined the faculty in 2009.
 She practices as an OB/GYN generalist and specializes in cervical cancer prevention through her clinical work and global women's health research.

-Global Reproductive Health
+Case Studies in Global Sexual and Reproductive Health

 Through the examination of weekly case studies, students will explore the complexity of working in the field of global sexual and reproductive health and the ways in which various health and social science disciplines can be integrated in the development of effective health programs.
 Session topics will include family planning, maternity care, gender-based violence, abortion, and HIV/AIDS.
 Using examples from the US and low-and middle-income countries, students will identify key focus areas in sexual and reproductive health, technical and programmatic challenges and successful interventions.
 Global Health 212 is recommended, but not required.
 Instructor: Huchko